The Conquest (2011 film): Production

 The movie was presented the same day of its release date to the 2011 Cannes Film Festival, on May 18, 2011.

+It was filmed in different locations like: Estadio Centenario, Ex Aeropuerto de Carrasco, Montevideo Uruguay among others.

 Critical reception

 The movie was well received by the critics.
 As of June 2020, the film holds a 77% approval rating on review aggregator Rotten Tomatoes, based on 31 reviews with an average rating of 6.4 out of 10.
 Metacritic gave the film a score of 62 out of 100, based on 14 critics.